-And these enchanting blooms are produced all through summer.
+And these enchanting spires are produced all through summer.

 It also makes sumptuous cut flowers, as well as dramatic garden display.

-So grow Delphinium x grandiflorum ‘White with Black Bees’ in Full Sun to a Partial Shade position for optimum production of these stunning spires.
+So grow Delphinium x grandiflorum ‘White with Black Bees’ in a Full Sun to a Partial Shade garden position for optimum production of these stunning spires.

 The perennial clump is robustly frost hardy.